cberes/counties/README.md

 ### Options

-By default, the program prints county names and their frequency counts.
+By default, the program shows a chart, which it saves to `counties.png` in the current folder..
 However, you may specify an option to perform a different function

+- -u
+  print unique county names
+- -c
+  print county names and frequencies as comma-separated values
 - -f
   remove valid names, and print only invalid names (for testing)
-- -u
-  print unique county names

 ## Examples

-Print all county names and their frequency
+Show and save a chart of most frequent county names

 ```bash
 java -jar counties-0.1.0-standalone.jar
 ```

-Print unique county names
+Print all unique county names

 ```bash
 java -jar counties-0.1.0-standalone.jar -u